-Jay has published on many topics relating to sustainability and solutions to climate change, including fossil fuel carbon emissions and energy consumption, energy efficiency, land use and biological carbon sequestration, bioenergy potential, waste-to-energy, circular economies, smart and sustainable cities, consumer behavior, and social acceptance of renewable energy.
+Jay has published on many topics relating to sustainability and solutions to climate change, including fossil fuel carbon emissions and energy consumption, energy efficiency, land use and biological carbon sequestration, bioenergy, waste-to-energy, bio-circular economies, smart and sustainable cities, sustainable architecture and well-being, consumer behavior, social acceptance of renewable energy, and collective action.

-Jay comes to the UNEP DTU Partnership after 9 years at the Technical University of Denmark, where he was part of the Danish Climate Centre at the Risø National Laboratory for Renewable Energy, the Climate Change and Sustainable Development Group within the Systems Analysis Department, and the Industrial Dynamics and Strategy Group within the Department for Innovation.
+Jay’s experience includes research positions at Technical University of Denmark within the Danish Climate Centre at the Risø National Laboratory for Renewable Energy, the Climate Change and Sustainable Development Group within the Systems Analysis Department, and the Industrial Dynamics and Strategy Group within the Department for Innovation.
 Jay also has worked at the Joint Global Change Research Institute, the Oak Ridge National Laboratory in the United States, and has had research stays in Korea and China.

 Jay holds a PhD in Geography from the University of Maryland, a Masters in Space Studies from the University of North Dakota, and bachelor’s degrees in Mathematics, Philosophy, and Music.